Management of Severe Exacerbation of Inflammatory Bowel Disease

 • Give low residue diet / oral fluids.

-• Give high calorie supplements
+• Give high calorie supplements.

 • If Hb below normal – replace deficient haematinics and consult with the gastroenterology team to advise on the need for transfusion or parenteral iron infusion.
+See Iron Deficiency Anaemia in Acute Care Guideline for guidance.

-• High risk of venous thromboembolism – give thromboprophylaxis (unless contraindicated):
+• High risk of venous thromboembolism – give thromboprophylaxis (unless contraindicated): enoxaparin SC 40mg once daily or refer to separate guidance if renal impairment or GGC guideline if extremes of body weight.

 • Involve gastroenterologist / gastrointestinal surgeon